GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: Evaluation

 \section{Evaluation}

 To showcase GeoBenchr's features, we use it to run various experiments using our proof of concept implementation, which we introduce below.
 We show how the benchmark suite can be used to evaluate the scalability of spatiotemporal platforms by benchmarking the supported SUTs with varying data scales.
-Afterwards, we highlight how GeoBenchr is able to compare SUT configurations by varying database system configuration parameters.
 To conclude our evaluation, we run experiments across all supported SUTs to enable a performance comparison between the different platforms.
 In this section, we describe the included query types and applications that we use for all evaluations and the general system setup, and then provide details for each experiment.